oboisot/BSARConf/README.md

 A preview is available here:  [BSARConf](https://www.bsarconf.oboisot.com)

-It is a recent project and is still under construction and improvements, MORE TO COME:
+It is a recent project and is still under construction and improvements...
-- The addition of NESZ computation must be added
-- The making of a full configuration report must be added
-- More informations about the site and the physics behind must be added

-## Detailed description
- TO DO...

 ## Other projects used by this site
 This site uses the: